+

 Yahoo and ESPN Most Added Players

-Rico Garcia is poised to take over the closer role with Ryan Helsley hitting the IL, so naturally he’ll be a popular add.
-I see the intrigue — Garcia has been one of the best pitchers in all of baseball, point blank, in terms of basic production boasting a sb-1.00 ERA, sub-0.50 WHIP, and a 33% K rate.
+Rico Garcia is poised to take over the closer role with Ryan Helsley hitting the IL, so naturally, he’ll be a popular add.
+I see the intrigue — Garcia has been one of the best pitchers in all of baseball, point blank, in terms of basic production, boasting a sub-1.00 ERA, sub-0.50 WHIP, and a 33% strikeout rate.
 His batting average against (.024) is laughable… he’s allowed just one hit in 13.2 innings and stranded 100% of baserunners that have reached.

-Cole Young is slashing .276/.346/.405 with a 118 wRC+ this season and his increase in HH% combined with the xSLG (.453) and xwOBA (.353) indicate more is on the way.
-Young has amassed four multi-hit games over his last six starts, plus is an elite defender (9 DRS at 2B this year) and owns a 140 wRC+ since April 18th.
+Cole Young is slashing .276/.346/.405 with a 118 wRC+ this season, and his increase in hard-hit rate combined with the xSLG (.453) and xwOBA (.353) indicate more is on the way.
+Young has amassed four multi-hit games over his last six starts, plus he is an elite defender (9 DRS at 2B this year) and owns a 140 wRC+ since April 18th.

 I’ve talked enough about Ryan Weathers and Kyle Harrison over the past two weeks.
-Chase Dollander is an intriguing name I would have never thought I’d see on this list (at least for a few years) given the fact he pitches in Coors Field and he posted a 5.53 FIP last season.
-Rockies pitching development has completely outdone themselves — the 24-year-old owns a 2.25 ERA/3.05 FIP with a K% back in the 30% range over 32 innings this year.
-He’s not walking batters, the GB% has increased, and has posted the highest SwStr% of his career since his time in Double-A. An uptick in four-seamer location (+14 points) paired with the fact he casually pumps 99+ mph has fueled his success this season.
-Oh, and his sinker has averaged ~2″ more HB.
+Chase Dollander is an intriguing name I would have never thought I’d see on this list (at least for a few years), given the fact that he pitches in Coors Field and he posted a 5.53 FIP last season.
+The Rockies’ pitching development has completely outdone themselves: the 24-year-old owns a 2.25 ERA/3.05 FIP with a strikeout rate back in the 30% range over 32 innings this year.
+He’s not walking batters, the ground-ball rate has increased, and he has posted the highest swinging-strike rate of his career since his time in Double-A. An uptick in four-seamer location (+14 points), paired with the fact that he casually pumps 99+ mph, has fueled his success this season.
+Oh, and his sinker has averaged ~2″ more horizontal break.

 Streaming Pitchers